 HOW TO INCLUDE KEY FAMILY MEMBERS & CLOSE FRIENDS ON YOUR WEDDING DAY

 To include everyone that attended our wedding, we gathered everyone for a group photo immediately following the wedding ceremony before everyone went to the cocktail hour!
-We also made sure to get family specific photos during the family photo time on our wedding day timeline.
+We also made sure to get family-specific pictures during the family photo time on our wedding day timeline.

 Also throughout our destination wedding weekend, we included everyone by planning evening events & we greeted them with welcome bags in their room which were a hit!